mskutta/mskutta.github.io/_posts/2017-05-13-controlling-qlab-wirelessly-using-motion-sensors-and-a-raspberry-pi.md

 The **/cue/...** is a ![Change Node](/images/change-node.png) node that converts the message to OSC data.
 The OSC Path is set using msg.topic.
 In this example, the payload is not needed.
 It is connected to the motion started output of the motion switch node.
 The settings are as follows:

 ![Change Node Settings](/images/change-node-settings.png)

-I used [this](https://figure53.com/docs/qlab/v4/control/using-osc-to-control-qlab/) and [this](https://figure53.com/docs/qlab/v3/scripting/osc-dictionary-v3/) reference to determine the OSC message.
+I used [this](https://figure53.com/docs/qlab/v4/control/using-osc-to-control-qlab/) and [this](https://figure53.com/docs/qlab/v3/scripting/osc-dictionary-v3/) reference to determine the OSC message to send to QLab.
+In this case the message triggers playback of cue #1.1.3

 Next the ![OSC Node](/images/osc-node.png) node converts the data to an OSC message